Index154/slideshow-gallery/README.md

 Here is an example of what the application window looks like:
 ![c567_01](https://github.com/Index154/slideshow-gallery/assets/105119758/20c0045e-6619-4994-831e-75f1f5fa8afc)
 There is a small bar at the top with several buttons and settings.
 I will now explain them in order.
+### Define paths
+Press this button to configure the source folder paths to be scanned for images as well as the "move" target path.
+See more details below.
 ### Image count
 Allows you to select the amount of images to display.
 Currently you can only choose between 8 and 1.
 This setting only goes into effect after reloading the app (restarting it or pressing R).
 ### Delay